 - Community capacity and social capital

 - Communication strategies

 Each class selects a project that they work on together (for example, improving a dock at a community lake).
 The project helps focus the course content on a real-world situation.
 The Institute provides up to a $5,000 match in support of the project.
 Participants are expected to volunteer outside the class to complete the project within one year.
 See Leadership Class Projects for more information.

-The application is currently open for the communities listed below.
 Applicants under the age of 18 will also be required to submit a signed parental consent form in order for their application to be considered.

 Questions?
 Contact Alicia Flory by email or call (541) 957-5574.

 |Bay Area||Schedule||June 15, 2015|